 The automatic life safety fire suppression system should be designed and installed in accordance with BS 9251: 2014.
-For the purposes of satisfying Standard 2.9, the limit in the scope of BS 9251: 2014 to buildings below 20m in height can be ignored.

 The enhanced early warning system should follow the guidance in BS 5839: Part 6: 2019 for a grade D, category LD1 system.
 Where this option is adopted in sheltered housing complexes, a grade C system should be installed (see Standard 2.11).